szorfein/darkest-space/README.md

 # darkest-space

 Dark colorscheme for vim, takes colors from `.Xresources`.
 For a better integration, you may try to include theses [colors](https://github.com/szorfein/dotfiles/tree/master/.colors).

 Darkest-space use contrast between green|cyan and purple.

+This repo include a colorscheme in BETA called `zerg.vim`, i try to reduce dependencies to `.Xresources`.

 <!--
 Palettes: